Minnesota United match postponed Wednesday after suspected positive COVID-19 test

 MLS on Monday night postponed three Colorado Rapids games in the next 10 days because of the total number of COVID-19 cases among its players and staff.

-“We saw what happened in Colorado, we saw when we arrived in the bubble in Orlando with Nashville and Dallas,” Loons coach Adrian Heath said Tuesday before the scheduled Chicago game in a video conference call with reporters.
+“We saw what happened in Colorado, we saw when we arrived in the bubble in Orlando with Nashville and Dallas,” Loons coach Adrian Heath said Tuesday.
 “If you’re not careful, it can go through the club very, very quickly. ...
 You’re just waiting for every test to come back.
 Touch wood, we look as though we might have come out the other side.
 We have to stay vigilant.
-As Colorado proved, they thought they sorted it out and it came back with a vengeance.”
+As Colorado proved, they thought they sorted it out and it came back with a vengeance.” □